framer/motion/api/framer-motion.api.md

 export interface TapInfo {
     point: Point2D;
 }

+// Warning: (ae-forgotten-export) The symbol "TargetProperties" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export type Target = MakeCustomValueType<TargetProperties>;

 // Warning: (ae-forgotten-export) The symbol "TargetWithKeyframes" needs to be exported by the entry point index.d.ts
 //